Creighton4Good/BlueJay-Bites/docs/backend-design.md

 ### Authorization

-- `@PreAuthorize` annotations on endpoints define role requirements
+- `@PreAuthorize` annotations on endpoints define role requirements before a view/action
 - Uses `hasAuthority('admin')` or `hasAuthority('event_organizer')` — matches lowercase seed values
 - Currently `SecurityConfig` permits all `/api/**` requests for development so the frontend can connect without auth
 - Will switch to Microsoft Entra SSO before production (see User entity's `entraId` and `authProvider` fields)